Jakeand3rson/C_Data_Structures/README.md

 ```
 OR
 ```
-gcc <appname>.c -o <appname>.app // This compiles to a designated file.
+gcc <filename>.c -o <filename>.app // This compiles to a designated file.
 ./myApplication.app //This will run the program
 ```